 The notification of intent regarding GHNP had been promulgated in 1984.
 Like many other similar protected areas in India, it had remained in suspended isolation since then.
-There was no serious effort on the part of the bureaucracy to complete the formal acquisition of rights of local communities before GHNP's final notification under the Wildlife Protection Act (WLPA).
-Under the Act, all usufruct rights in a national park must be eventually acquired through compensation and extinguished before the final notification.
+There was no serious effort on the part of the bureaucracy to complete the formal acquisition of rights of local communities before GHNP's final notification under the India Wildlife (Protection) Act 1972(WLPA).
+Under the act, all usufruct rights in a national park must be eventually acquired through compensation and extinguished before the final notification.
 Until early 1995, local villagers were completely ignorant of the provisions of the WLPA and the consequences of living next to a national park.
-Nobody-bureaucrat, politician or scientist-had taken the pains to explain the unpalatable provisions of the law to any section of the affected population.
+Nobody-bureaucrat, politician or scientisthad taken the trouble to explain the unpalatable provisions of the law to any section of the affected population.
 Ultimately, it fell upon NGOs to undertake that task.
-In November 1994, the issues raised by GHNP were discussed in a separate session during a conference that Navrachna, a state-level coalition on forests and governance, organised.
-Among those present were many environmental activists and NGO leaders of Himachal Pradesh, along with some senior officials from the Forest and other state departments.
-The Director of GHNP made a presentation on the status of the Park and the upcoming ecodevelopment project.
-Evading questions on the fate of the people presently using the Park resources, the Director chose to concentrate on the positive outcomes that would follow from the ecodevelopment project.
+In November 1994, the issues raised by GHNP were discussed in a separate session during a conference organised by Navrachna, a state level coalition on forests and governance.
+Among those present were many environmental activists and NGO leaders of Himachal Pradesh, along with some senior officials from the Forest Department and other state departments.
+The director of GHNP made a presentation on the status of the park and the upcoming Ecodevelopment Project.
+Evading questions on the fate of the people presently using the park resources, the director chose to concentrate on the positive outcomes that would follow from the Ecodevelopment Project.